 Here the AE-L/AF-L button sits to the right of the ‘i’ button.
 It helps lock the exposure and focus while taking the shot.
 Just like the D5200, there is a menu button on the left top of the LCD on the rear of the camera.

-On the rear to the right of the LCD, a 4-way controller and the ‘OK’ button are placed to help you navigate the camera’s menus, set shooting parameters, and adjust AF point.
-You will see playback, magnification and delete buttons around the 4-way controller.
+On the rear to the right of the LCD, a four-way controller and the ‘OK’ button are placed to help you navigate the camera’s menus, set shooting parameters, and adjust AF point.
+You will see playback, magnification, and delete buttons around the four-way controller.

 Near the lens mount are the Function, and Burst mode buttons.
 The Function button by default is set to change the ISO settings but it can be customized to any of nine settings.
 This makes the D5300 a highly customizable camera.

 The Nikon D5300 in Use